github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% data reusables.actions.branch-requirement %}

 Runs your workflow when the workflow's repository is starred.
-For information about the pull request APIs, see "[AUTOTITLE](/graphql/reference/mutations#addstar)" in the GraphQL API documentation or "[AUTOTITLE](/rest/activity#starring)" in the REST API documentation.
+For information about the pull request APIs, see "[AUTOTITLE](/graphql/reference/mutations#addstar)" in the GraphQL API documentation or "[AUTOTITLE](/rest/activity#starring)."

 For example, you can run a workflow when someone stars a repository, which is the `started` activity type for a watch event.